Art and Design

 Key Stage 3

-Assessment: Ongoing throughout the year on a variety of topics in pairs and in larger groups.
+Ongoing throughout the year on a variety of topics individually, in pairs and in larger groups.
 The annual music exam takes place during exam week and assesses practical, listening and theoretical skills.
+Students are also encouraged to take externally set Graded Examinations in Music Theory and on their chosen instrument.

-NC Levels: Most students are expected to achieve at least a level 5 in Music by the end of Key Stage 3 and have progressed by at least one level on Key Stage 2.
+Most students are expected to achieve at least a level 5 in Music by the end of Key Stage 3 and have progressed by at least two levels on Key Stage 2.
+Students who learn an instrument either outside of school or through the peripatetic music lessons tend to make greater progress.

 Key Stage 4